slipke/csm_ss15_sem_team_vagrant/hardening/chef/README.md

+TODO -> add apt-get coookbook as dependency for every cookbook

 # Description
 This is a collection of common hardening tasks for Ubuntu/Debian Systems written in the Chef Framework.
 All the cookbooks provide secure and easy to customize configurations.
 All settings can be changed in the central cookbook configuration file "COOKBOOK/attributes/default.rb".
 Every cookbook focuses on certain software components and are compatible with each other.
 They were written for developers who don't want to deal with Linux-Server configuration and still need a secure system up and running within minutes.